CSinclair89/PiOS/README.md

    * [ ] Last Stone Weight

 #### Implement createProcess() "system call"
 - Final project involved implementing a system call into the Linux kernel.
 I chose to focus on the Windows function, CreateProcess(), which combines fork() and exec().
-The full paper on that can be found here: https://chrisso.tv/pdf/createProcess.pdf
+The repository (including a link to the paper) can be found here: https://github.com/CSinclair89/createProcess

 #### Perhaps make some small games that utilize the aforementioned data structures and algorithms?